achimcc/codingconnects/src/content/posts/2021-01-16---Drag-and_Drop-with-rxjs.md

 #### Construction of the drag$ Operator

-Let’s look at the `drag$` Observable in line 37 and how I create it out of other Observables and Operators:
+Let’s look at the `drag$` Observable and how I create it out of other Observables and Operators:
 I construct `drag$` out of three observables: `mousedown$`, `mousemove$` and `mouseup$`.
 Let me explain the construction of the `drag$` Observable from the inner Observables to the outer ones:

 I send `mousemove$` into a pipe, where each `mousemove$` event is mapped to an object which will be emitted by the resulting Observable.
 Then, the Observable is asked to terminate it’s stream when the ‘mouseup$‘ event occurs, which is done by applying the `takeUntil` Operator: